cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 The method also returns a `Future`.
 Attentive readers would spot that this is typically a method we can use in a `Future.compose` construct.
 This method body is quite simple.
 As usual we create a `Future` and returns it at the end of the body.
 Then, we read the content of the `tables.sql` file and execute the unique statement contained in this file.
 The `execute` method takes the SQL statement as parameter, and invokes the given function with the result.
 In the handler, we complete or fail the future using the `handle` method.
 In this case, we want to complete the future with the database connection.

 So, we need the `tables.sql` file.
-Creates the `src/main/resources/tables.sql` file with the following content:
+Create the `src/main/resources/tables.sql` file with the following content:

 ```sql
 CREATE TABLE IF NOT EXISTS Articles (id SERIAL PRIMARY KEY,